angular-ui/ui-map/README.md

 grunt serve
 ```

 It's equal to run separately:

+* `grunt connect:server` : giving you a development server at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 * `grunt karma:server` : giving you a Karma server to run tests (at [http://localhost:9876/](http://localhost:9876/) by default).
 You can force a test on this server with `grunt karma:unit:run`.

 * `grunt watch` : will automatically test your code and build your demo.
-You can demo generation with `grunt build-doc`.
+You can demo generation with `grunt build:gh-pages`.